-Well, the reality is, unless I’m going out or attending a special occasion, I use the same handful of products every day.
-Nevertheless, I waste time digging through everything each morning just to find what I need.
+Now, the reality is, unless I’m going out or attending a special occasion, I use the same handful of products every day.
+Nevertheless, I wasted valuable time digging through all of my products each morning just to find what I need.

-The second incredibly easy trick is to lay out your clothes the night before – and (this is key) be sure you’re actually going to wear them the next day.
+The second incredibly easy trick to speed up your morning routine is to lay out your clothes the night before – and (this is key) be sure you’re actually going to wear them the next day.
 (This is much easier when you minimize your options.)

 My final time saver might not be for everyone, but it is certainly the most effective for me.

 About a month ago I got fed up with doing my hair every morning.
 It is ridiculously thick, so the wash-dry-style shtick day after day just got old (plus it’s bad for the hair!)
 So I went to my hair stylist, and I asked her to give me a wash-and-go cut.

 Best.
 Decision.
 Ever.